RIPTIDEKING/StudentManageApp/README.md

+## StudentManageApp

 Student Manager is a web Application to manage all the students Information in a College.
 The Front-end of this application is made in Angular.
 The backend is made in Java using Spring Framework.
 One can perform all the basic CRUD operations in this Application.

-Below are some basic Commands to use Angular
+Below are some basic Commands to use Angular.

-v# StudentManageApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.